NeTEx-CEN/NeTEx/README.md

 ### Additional information

 - **nx.xsd**
-   - Embeds NeTeX XML model elements within a simple thematic organization to facilitate browsing and inspection of NeTEx.
+   - Embeds NeTeX XML model elements within a simple thematic organisation to facilitate browsing and inspection of NeTEx.
    - The NX schema is not intended for actual use.

 ### XML examples